This easy Boursin chicken recipe comes together quickly with a handful of everyday ingredients and has a deliciously creamy and cheesy herb sauce!

 - You can't go wrong with Mashed Potatoes.
 Rice or pasta will work too.

-- You could also serve it with essentially any vegetable side dish, like these Easy Glazed Carrots.
+- You could also serve it with essentially any vegetable side dish, like these Easy Glazed Carrots or Easy Roasted Cauliflower.

 - Or serve it with a side salad.
 Try making a simple green salad with this Homemade Ranch Dressing, or make this Parmesan Arugula Salad!